albertogalan/dot-tldr/pages/linux/timedatectl.md

 > Control the system time and date.

-- Check the current system clock time:
+- To check the current system clock time:

 `timedatectl`

-- Set the local time of the system clock directly:
+- To set the local time of the system clock directly:

 `timedatectl set-time {{"yyyy-MM-dd hh:mm:ss"}}`

-- List available timezones:
+- To list available timezones:

 `timedatectl list-timezones`

-- Set the system timezone:
+- To change timezones:

 `timedatectl set-timezone {{timezone}}`

-- Enable Network Time Protocol (NTP) synchronization:
+- To enable Network Time Protocol (NTP) syncing:

 `timedatectl set-ntp on`